mcfrith/tandem-genotypes/README.md

 # tandem-genotypes

-`tandem-genotypes` tries to indicate the copy numbers of tandem repeats, from alignments of DNA reads to a genome.
+`tandem-genotypes` finds changes in length of tandem repeats, from "long" DNA reads aligned to a genome.

 ## Usage